kaylaisnomyname/group7/README.md

 ### WebSite creation

 The main purpose of creation of the website is practice what we learn through the bootcamp.
-In this website we used tools to show what we can do with HTML and CSS.
+In this website we used tools to show what we can do with HTML and CSS, creating links to connect with importants websites and sources.

 #### Tools